-Yes, this specific ABLE provision was included in the Tax Bill signed into law at the end of 2017.
-Money from a 529 College Savings account can now be rolled over into a beneficiary’s (or family member’s*) ABLE account without being penalized.There is a $15,000 rollover limit (less the current tax-year ABLE contributions).You can use the appropriate 529 College Savings to ABLE Rollover Form.*The family member must be considered a qualified “Member of the Family” as defined by the 529 College Savings Plan, which includes: biological and step parents, aunts, uncles, siblings, children, first cousins, nieces and nephews; parents, siblings, children, nieces and nephews by marriage; legally adopted children; and half-brothers or half-sisters) of the 529 College Savings account ...
+Yes, as of 2018 Congress passed the ABLE Financial Planning Act which allows you to rollover money from a 529 College Savings account into a beneficiary’s (or family member’s*) ABLE account without being penalized.There is a $15,000 rollover limit (less the current tax-year ABLE contributions).You can use the appropriate 529 College Savings to ABLE Rollover Form.*The family member must be considered a qualified “Member of the Family” as defined by the 529 College Savings Plan, which includes: biological and step parents, aunts, uncles, siblings, children, first cousins, nieces and nephews; parents, siblings, children, nieces and nephews by marriage; legally adopted children; and half-brothers or half-sisters) of the 529 College Savings account Beneficiary.

 To contribute online, first make sure the recipient has set up their gifting page.
 Then, use their gifting page link to fill out the form fields as directed — it’s just the usual stuff, like your name, address, the amount you want to contribute, whether you want to pay by debit or ACH, and the occasion for your generosity.